PAL Express: Lucio Tan Group takeover (1999–2008)

-It was in 1999 when Lucio Tan Group took over management of the airline.
+It was in 1999 that the Lucio Tan Group took over management of the airline.
 In March 1999, Air Philippines was granted approval to operate international services to Hong Kong, Japan, South Korea, Taiwan, and the USA.
-In May 2001, two Boeing 737-300 aircraft were delivered.
-In mid-2002, charter flights were started from Subic Bay and Laoag to Hong Kong.
+In May 2001, two Boeing 737-300 aircraft were delivered to the airline.
+In mid 2002, charter flights were started from Subic Bay and Laoag to Hong Kong.
 Passenger numbers carried rose to nearly 881,000 in 2002.
-In July 2004, charter flights started from Subic Bay to Guangzhou.
+In July 2004, charter flights from Subic Bay to Guangzhou were launched.

-Air Philippines significantly increased ties with Philippine Airlines (PAL), including the merging of frequent flier plans, timetables, and ticket sales.
-Air Philippines also moved into the PAL terminal at Ninoy Aquino International Airport (Manila).
+Air Philippines significantly increased ties with Philippine Airlines (PAL), including the merging of frequent flier plans, timetables, and ticket sales and subsequently transferred its operations to the larger Terminal 2 of Ninoy Aquino International Airport from the smaller Terminal 4 to join Philippine Airlines.
 Some of PAL's major stock owners are also owners of Air Philippines.
 Air Philippines officially ceased to be part of Philippine Airlines' frequent flier program, "Mabuhay Miles", on October 1, 2007.
 Air Philippines has said that they chose to back out of the Mabuhay Miles program to benefit their passengers, so rather than flying numerous flights to gain miles and wait to a certain point to receive bonuses, passengers can benefit with lower fares and more discounts with quicker bonuses, much more like today's modern-day low-cost airline.